 Participants in this FMN will focus on how to integrate MathBench Biology Modules (mathbench.umd.edu) into undergraduate life sciences or mathematics courses.
 Accepted applicants will adapt and implement MathBench modules in their courses.
 Faculty will participate in biweekly online sessions to collaborate with and learn from others in the network and receive mentoring from implementation experts.
 Based on their experiences, participants will create implementation guides and instructor resources that will be posted on QUBESHub as open educational resource publications.

-Applications are due July 20.
+Applications for this FMN are now Closed.
 Please visit https://qubeshub.org/groups/mathbenchfmn for additional information and instructions on how to apply.

 Space is limited, and the network is launching soon, so apply now!

 QUBES (http://qubeshub.org) and MathBench (http://mathbench.umd.edu) are inviting applications for an upcoming Faculty Mentoring Network (FMN).
 FMNs are professional development opportunities where participants work collaboratively in online communities to discover new teaching materials, pedagogical techniques, and quantitative content.